akanstein/gum-frontend/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## included in the folder is the Jquery mvp which is inthe /MVP directory
+## included in the folder is the Jquery mvp which is in the /MVP directory